iftas-org/resources/LABELS/readme.md

 Child Sexual Abuse Material - Imagery or videos which show a person who is a child and engaged in or is depicted as being engaged in explicit sexual activity.

 ### CG-CSAM
-Optional label for Computer-Generated CSAM
+Computer-Generated CSAM.

 ### SG-CSAM
-Optional label for Self-Generated CSAM
+Self-Generated CSAM.

 ## CSEA
-Child Sexual Exploitation and Abuse - A broad category that encompasses both material depicting child sexual abuse, other sexualised content depicting children, and includes grooming.
+Child Sexual Exploitation and Abuse - A broad category that encompasses both the sharing of material depicting child sexual abuse, other sexualized content depicting children, and includes grooming.

 ## Defamation
 A legal claim based on asserting something about a person that is shared with others and which causes harm to the reputation of the statement’s subject (the legal elements and applicable defenses vary by jurisdiction).